C-Collamar/8-Puzzle-Solver/README.md

   </tr>
 </table>

+Notes:
-Note: While A* performs well even on the worst case, the program crashes before the [BFS function][1] completes due to its memory-hogging nature.
+* While A* performs well even on the worst case, the program crashes before the [BFS function][1] completes due to its memory-hogging nature.
 Tested as a 32-bit executable running on a 64-bit Windows® 7 OS with Intel® Core™ i5 and 8 GB RAM.
+* While there are 9! total number of configurations possible to input, only half of them are solvable.
+Read more about the solvability of certain configurations of the n-puzzle in this Wikipedia [article][2] or in this MathWorld [explanation][3].

 ## Compilation
 On Windows, compile and run using the following commands